-They make a great alternative to a cake and you can even send a some extras home with mom to keep the baby shower celebration ongoing!
+Not to mention, they make a great alternative to a cake and you can even send some extras home with mom to keep the baby shower celebration ongoing!

 Simple Sugar Cookie

-I take my favorite sugar cookie recipe and use the perfect baby blue as the background for both the baby carriges and rattles.
-I like to add just a bit of orange extract to brighten up the cookies.
+Here, I take my favorite sugar cookie recipe and use the perfect baby blue as the background for both the baby carriages and rattles.
+Additionally, I like to add just a bit of orange extract to the dough to brighten up the cookies.
 The flavor is delicious.

-A simple white royal icing is used to provide accent and it looks really nice against the blue background.
+A simple white royal icing is used for these Baby Shower Cookies to provide accent that looks really nice against the blue background.

 Pasteurized egg whites are what I like to use for the base of my royal icing.
 You can also use meringue powder as well.
 I like the way the eggs white give such a nice satin finish to the cookies.
 Since they are pasteurized, they are super safe to use.

 The dough is rolled out and cut with the cookies cutters and get a nice bake in the oven till just lightly golden on the edges.
 I like to cut them out a little thicker so the cookies are softer.

 If you want a crispier cookie, cut them thinner and decrease your baking time as they will bake up faster.

 Generally, I bake my cookies at 350.

 My favorite sugar cookie recipe